How to Find Vacant Houses

 How to find vacant houses near me

-Drive around
+Drive around the neighbourhood

 If you don’t have the time to do this yourself, you can hire someone to drive around for you and take photos of any vacant homes so that you can make a decision from there.
 Pay close attention to any notices on the door, these could be foreclosure notices which would indicate that the owners can no longer afford the property and will most likely be very motivated to sell before foreclosure.